fadc80/karma-sonarqube-reporter/README.md

 Note the report files' schema is defined on the [Sonarqube Generic Test Data][3] page.

-Before executing `sonnar-scanner`...

-Add the following property to you `sonar-project.properties`
+Add the following property to your `sonar-project.properties`

 ```
 sonar.testExecutionReportPaths= \
   reports/chrome.65.0.3325.linux.0.0.0.xml, \
   reports/firefox.54.0.0.linux.0.0.0.xml
 ```

+Finally, run `sonnar-scanner` to upload your test reports to a sonarqube server.

 That's all!